cachapa/firedart/README.md

 ## Firestore

-The `Firestore` class is a basic implementation of the service's REST interface.
+The `Firestore` class is a basic implementation of the service's RPC interface.
 The API is similar (but not identical) to that of the official SDK.

 ### Usage